Libraries & Spaces

 Singular Pluralities: Examining Indian Literatures

-Join The Library Associates for an evening with Indian author and cofounder of the Jaipur Literature Festival Namita Gokhale.
-Reception to follow.
+An evening with Indian author and cofounder of the Jaipur Literature Festival Namita Gokhale.
 In conjunction with the Indian Council for Cultural Relations.

 Dickens' 200th Birthday Celebration

 Tuesday, February 7, 2012

 A celebration of Charles Dickens' 200th birthday with the opening of the exhibition "Dickens at Georgetown;" some Victorian-era treats and cake; Professor Leona Fisher on teaching and learning Dickens; a scene interpretation by Professors John Pfordresher, David Gewanter and Catherine Payling; and an introduction to "Dickens at Georgetown" by Professor Pfordresher and Rare Books Curator Karen O'Connell.

 The Annual Casey-McIlvane Memorial Lecture, featuring Kathryn M. Olesko, Georgetown Associate Professor and Director of the Master of Arts in German and European Studies Program.
 Co-hosted by Boston College.